 All teams must have 12 players on their rosters at all times.
 Players are allowed to play out of position.
 Many players are versatile in the WBA.

 The only way to change a player’s position is by playing them at the desired position, this is determined by where they play the majority of their minutes.

-Active Rosters for both leagues are frozen on on the first day of the playoffs.
+Rosters for both leagues are frozen on the first day of the playoffs.
 Players are no longer allowed to move between the WBA and development league.
-Even though computer controlled teams may activate and deactivate players, there is no benefit to this as the rosters are locked.
+Even though computer-controlled teams may activate and deactivate players, there is no benefit to this as the rosters are locked.
 If you want to rest your players, you can change your lineup not to include them.

 Inside Scoring: Helps determine the player’s ability to create all shots as the ability to get inside will open up outside shots as well.